FAQs for Child and adolescent psychoanalytic psychotherapy (M80)

 Where can I work once I am qualified as a child psychotherapist?

 Qualified Child Psychotherapists can work in public services such as the NHS or voluntary sectors.
-Given that training posts are fully funded by Health Education England the expectation is that post-qualification you would work in the NHS or the voluntary sector.
+Given that training posts are fully funded by the NHS the expectation is that post-qualification you would work in the NHS or the voluntary sector.
 However, you are eligible to work in private practice.

-It is strongly recommended that Child Psychotherapists continue to have supervision post qualification.
-This is expected by the ACP and part of continued CPD post qualification.
+It is strongly recommended that Child and Psychoanalytic Psychotherapists continue to have supervision post-qualification.
+This is expected by the ACP and part of continued CPD post-qualification.

 For a better viewing experience we recommend you upgrade your browser.